 Born and bred on the internet, iGaming, along with everything else that has been developed in the last decade, can only exist because of the technology - in this case online gambling technology - that sits behind it.
 When you go to spin the roulette wheel or place your bet online on a live football game, it’s an iGaming platform and the services it supports that enables that action to take place.

-As anyone in the online gambling technology world will know, the hosting needs of an iGaming platform are complex.
-The iGaming platform needs to enable the delivery of thousands of different games - both virtual and live, thanks to the rise in live dealer studios - to millions of people around the world.
-They must do so in a way that provides a seamless experience.
+As anyone in the iGaming technology world will know, online gambling hosting needs are complex.
+The iGaming platform needs to enable the delivery of thousands of different games - both virtual and live.
+And with the rise of new iGaming trends like live dealer studios, operators need to deliver these games seamlessly to ever growing audiences around the world.

-And while we can’t see them physically, iGaming platforms whether accessed via a website or an app, don’t just exist in a vacuum - they must ‘live’ somewhere: this is where reliable, available, and secure server infrastructure provided by a hosting provider comes in.
+And while we can’t see them physically, iGaming platforms don’t just exist in a vacuum - they must ‘live’ somewhere: this is where reliable, available, and secure server infrastructure provided by an iGaming hosting provider comes in.

-In this blog, we’ll explore what online gambling technology looks like and what iGaming platform providers should consider when choosing a hosting partner.
+In this blog, we’ll explore what online gambling technology looks like and what iGaming platform providers should consider when choosing an iGaming hosting partner.

 Let’s first consider what technology is involved in iGaming platforms.

-Of course, there are the games - thousands of games: Poker.
-Roulette.
-Slots. eSports.
-The list goes on.
+Of course, there are the games - thousands of them - from poker to roulette, slots to esports.
 You name it, iGaming platforms support it.
-But there is so much more involved in the player experience than just the games.
+But there is so much more involved in the player experience than just the games alone.

-From registering on the site or app, to handling payments for placing bets, there is a whole host of online gambling technology that is involved in building and servicing an iGaming platform.
-It’s a complicated set up and online casinos have two choices about how to develop it.
+From registering on the site or app, to handling payments for placing bets, there’s a whole host of online gambling technology involved in building and servicing an iGaming platform.
+It’s a complicated set up and online casinos have two choices for how to develop it.

-If it’s the latter, an online casino integrates with a casino aggregator, which is a one-stop-shop of everything they need to develop their iGaming platform.
-With just one API integration, online casinos get access to different game studios, player registration, user management, payments and more.
+A casino aggregator is a one-stop-shop of everything an online casino needs to develop its iGaming platform.
+With just one API integration, online casinos get access to different game studios, player registration, user management, payments, and more.

 Casino game aggregators take away the need for online casinos to manage multiple contracts and relationships with providers - the casino aggregator does it all for them.
 Perhaps most importantly, this includes games vendors.

-This is important because the content within an online casino needs to be constantly refreshed to keep players coming back for more.
-To continually update the content by working with a range of different games vendors is very time consuming and could end up with online content that isn’t as up to date as competitor offerings.
+This distinction is important because the content within an online casino needs to be constantly refreshed to keep players coming back for more.
+To continually update the content by working with a range of different games vendors is very time consuming and could result in online content that isn’t as up to date as competitor offerings.
 With a casino games aggregator, online casinos can easily introduce new games from multiple vendors in one go.

 As a software solution, a casino games aggregator must also be hosted somewhere.
-So, whether an online casino works directly with vendors or with a casino aggregator, server hosting plays an important part.
+So, whether an online casino works directly with vendors or with a casino aggregator, iGaming hosting plays an important role.

-So, what’s involved with hosting an iGaming platform and what should online casinos and games aggregators look for from a hosting partner?
+So, what’s involved in hosting for iGaming platforms and what should online casinos and games aggregators look for from a hosting partner?

 As we discussed in our previous blog, which looks at iGaming infrastructure, latency is crucial for iGaming platforms.
 It’s what ensures players don’t experience a delay when playing a game or placing a bet online.

-In the same vein, limiting downtime with a stable infrastructure is vital.
-Not only is downtime hugely frustrating for players, but it can also force them to consider alternative iGaming platforms, causing a loss in revenue for the site or app that has gone down.
-It can also damage reputation.
+In the same vein, limiting downtime with stable infrastructure is vital.
+Downtime is hugely frustrating for players and might cause them to consider alternative iGaming platforms.
+This in turn causes a loss in revenue for the operator and can do serious reputational damage.

 Good server infrastructure for iGaming platforms and casino games aggregators will have powerful processors capable of running games and serving thousands of transactions per minute.
-To ensure the best possible experience, your iGaming platform provider’s servers should have the latest CPUs backed by a large amount of storage capacity.
-They should also have security built in.
+To ensure the best possible experience, your iGaming platform provider’s servers should have the latest CPUs (backed by a large amount of storage capacity) and security built in.

 Unsurprisingly, for an industry that deals with payments, player information and the games themselves, security in iGaming is important.
-In the UK alone, there were a total of 259.13 million online bets placed just on real events in 2021. iGaming platforms need to be capable of securely processing huge volumes of online bets.
+In 2022 there were approximately 19 million online sports bettors in the U.S. - a number that is expected to reach 23.1 million by the end of 2023.
+And that’s just sports betting.
+It goes to show that iGaming platforms need to be capable of securely processing huge volumes of online bets.